10 Best Ratcheting Wrench Sets of 2023 – Reviews & Buying Guide

 9. EASTVOLT ASK04 Flex-Head Ratcheting Wrench Set

 For the low price of the EASTVOLT ASK04 Flex-Head Ratcheting Wrench Set, we didn’t expect much, and it’s a good thing because we would have been disappointed.
 This set includes 12 double-end metric wrenches from 8-19 millimeters.
-That’s pretty impressive for the price, or it would be if these were of higher quality.
+That’s pretty impressive for the price, or at least it would be if these were of higher quality.

 The first issue we noticed was that the wrenches don’t stay in their slots in the case.
 Every time you open the case the wrenches will spill out.
 Next, we realized that we received duplicate wrenches.
 We were missing a 17-millimeter wrench and instead had two at 18 millimeters.